lawremi/Sprocket/README.md

 	center of the range.
 "64" is considered ground level; the actual number scales depending on the biome and/or presence of Alternate Terrain Generation.

+	The default is 64.

     Range:

 	This sets the range around the above center height that ores will generate.
 Like the height, this number is scaled based on the biome or presence of ATG.

+	The default is 64.

     Size:

 	This is the vein size multiplier.
 1 is the default; nothing is changed.
 Less than 1 (make sure the number is in the form of 0.x) make the ore deposits smaller.
 More than 1 makes them larger.

+	The default is 1.

     Frequency:

 	Frequency multiplier; works the same way as the size multiplier.

+	The default is 1.

+	Biomes:

+	Biome requirements as a comma-separated list of biome dictionary entries.
+This means that only those biomes listed will actually spawn the ore.
+If the biome is not on this list, the ore will not spawn there.

+	The default is "ALL".

+	Prefers:

+	Biome preferences as a comma-separated list of biome dictionary entries.
+This means that the biomes listed in this option will have double the ores spawning.
+This doubling also includes the above multipliers, so be careful to balance the two.

+	The default value is "NONE".

+	Scale:

+	The ScaleTo attribute is there to scale the ore height depending on where the "surface" is.
+Options includ Base (level 64), SeaLevel, CloudLevel, World (averaged over the whole world), Biome (averaged over the whole biome), and Position (Either the current ATG level or else defaults to Biome).
+The default is "Biome," although it will change to "Position" when a bug that crashes the game with COG, ATG, and Mystcraft is resolved.

 In any event, enjoy, and I hope you find this utility useful!